hardstonepaul/hardstonepaul/readme.md

  - **Busumer & Bonitta shop**: Advisory in CSS implement, DevOps develop to increase the page speed and reduce the latency in page loads.
 ---
 ## 🦸‍♂️ Soft Skills
-- Amabilidad
+- Kindness
-- Buen compañero de equipo
+- Good Team Coworker
-- Entusiasta
+- Enthusiastic
-- Humilde pero con ímpetu
+- Humble but with impetus
 ---
 ---
 ###### Spanish version